Skip to Content Top

 • Sign a release of claims unless you are certain that you do not want to pursue legal action.
 Consult an employment lawyer first if possible.

 • Assume that you won’t be able to negotiate better terms for your severance arrangement.
-If possible, seek the assistance of an employment lawyer to neogtiate your severance.
+If possible, seek the assistance of an employment lawyer to negotiate your severance.

 • Say or do anything that provides your employer with “cause” for your termination.
 Even though you may have already been given notice of your termination, continue to respect all company rules.